 Project Forest recognizes the opportunity to remove carbon from Canada’s air by growing forests in the communities we live in.
-The result: cleaner air and water, less soil erosion, more animal habitat, and an overall improvement to the wellbeing of our province—and its people.
+The result: cleaner air and water, less soil erosion, more animal habitat, and an overall improvement to the wellbeing of our country—and its people.

 Understanding how we grow a forest is important.
 By knowing the steps we take, you’ll recognize the value behind our mission to rewild Canada, one forest at a time.

 Choose the project you want to fund.